 A1: Leeks belong to the family of onions and can be added to various dishes to enhance their flavor.
 To preserve the quality of their flavor, make sure you store leeks properly, especially if you plan on storing them for the long term.

 Before storage, brush any excess soil from your newly harvested leeks.
 Do not wash the leeks yet if you don’t intend to use them.
-Washing leeks before storage will expose them to moisture that could lead to the development of molds.
+Washing leeks before storage will expose them to moisture that could lead to the development of mold.
 Avoid trimming the leeks as well because their strong odor could be absorbed by the other foods in storage.

 Store the leeks in the fridge as the cold can help to prevent them from yellowing.
 When storing in the fridge, wrap them loosely in a plastic bag.
 This is to contain odor and retain moisture.
 Place them in the crisper drawer of the fridge.